dOpensource/dsiprouter/docs/source/user/installing.rst

 ^^^^^^^^^^^^^^^^

 - Proxy SIP Traffic Only (Don't Proxy audio (RTP) traffic)
-- Proxy SIP Traffic and Audio when it detects a SIP Agent is behind NAT
 - Proxy SIP Traffic, Audio and it configures the system to work properly when the PBX's and dSIPRouter are behind a NAT.

 OS Support